Cadets (TV pilot)

 Cadets is a sitcom pilot, which aired on ABC as a summer special on September 25, 1988.
 The pilot, however, was not picked up.

 Plot

 Spunky, immature 13-year-old Tyler McKay has grown up in various public institutions after being abandoned as a small child in the big city.
-Her guardians decide to enroll her at a very strict, regimental military academy known as Appromattox, which has just begun to accept girls.
+Her guardians decide to enroll her at a very strict, regimental military academy known as Appomattox, which has just begun to accept girls.